-To put this into context, if you were signed to a record label, you would no longer own the master(s), they would.
-And as part of your agreement with them, they would give you a royalty on sales and streams, as well as an advance, maybe.
+To put this into context, if you were signed to a record label, you would over your master(s) for them to exploit commericially.
+And as part of your agreement with them, they would give you a royalty on sales and streams.

 If you were signed with a publisher, they would own your song(s).
 Giving you a % of royalties on the composition side.

 These are the royalties you collect as the person who owns the sound recording / masters.
 This includes, but is not limited to, the following:

 - Interactive steams (Spotify, Apple Music etc)